RoundRobinHood/cogniflight-cloud/docs/SEN3781_Assignment4_Information_Architecture_Report.md

 ## CONCLUSION

 The CogniFlight Cloud platform delivers a sophisticated aviation management system with specialized applications for distinct operational needs.
-The FATCON widget provides critical system-wide fatigue monitoring exclusively for ground control operations, enabling proactive management of pilot fatigue at a system level when capacity thresholds are exceeded.
+The FATCON widget provides critical system-wide fatigue monitoring exclusively for Air Traffic Controller (ATC) operations, enabling proactive management of pilot fatigue at a system level when capacity thresholds are exceeded.

 Key design principles:
-- **FATCON Widget**: Exclusive to ground control for system-wide fatigue management
+- **FATCON Widget**: Exclusive to ATC for system-wide fatigue management
 - **Independent Applications**: Each app performs one function excellently
 - **No Inter-App Dependencies**: Clean separation of concerns
-- **Role-Based Features**: UI adapts to user role and responsibilities
+- **Role-Based Features**: UI adapts to four distinct user roles (ATC, Pilot, Admin, Data Analyst)
 - **Professional Desktop Environment**: Optimized for control center operations

-This architecture ensures that ground control can effectively manage critical system-wide fatigue situations while other users focus on their specific operational tasks through dedicated, purpose-built applications.
+This architecture ensures that Air Traffic Controllers can effectively manage critical system-wide fatigue situations while other users (Pilots, Admins, and Data Analysts) focus on their specific operational tasks through dedicated, purpose-built applications.

 ---